Healthy Homes Assessment Clouston Park

 Draught Stopping Clouston Park

-If a draught is felt from unreasonable gaps or holes, it needs to be sealed.
+If a draught is felt through gaps that are too large or holes that it needs to be closed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps and holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections